South Asian Youth Action (SAYA)

 Established in 1996, South Asian Youth Action (SAYA) is a 501(c)3 youth development organization providing accessible, safe, and culturally affirming year-round programming to New York City students.
 While South Asian-focused, SAYA is inclusive and committed to connecting youth from all backgrounds to opportunities.
 The SAYA experience offers mentorship beyond the classroom so students confidently grow into engaged community leaders ready for college, career, and personal success.

-Thresh leads a semester-long workshop series for elementary school students using the digital story performances from The Red Curtain Project to introduce discussions about culture, tradition, and art in all its forms.
+Thresh lead a semester-long workshop series for elementary school students using the digital story performances from The Red Curtain Project to introduce discussions about culture, tradition, and art in all its forms.

 Workshop with CQA students, 2022